Muawiya (TV series): Plot

 Prophet Muhammad and his followers have started preaching in Mecca.
-Abu Sufyan ibn Harb, Amr ibn Hisham and Walid ibn Mughira try desperately to stop them, but fail to do so when Abu Sufyan's own daughter Umm Habiba converts to Islam and flees to Abyssinia.
+Abu Sufyan ibn Harb, Amr ibn Hisham and Walid ibn Mughira try desperately to stop them, but fail to do so.
+Their opposition to Islam is further intensified when Abu Sufyan's own daughter, named Umm Habiba converts to Islam and flees to Abyssinia along with a small band of persecuted Muslims.
 This incident traumatises a young Muawiya.
 Muhammad (S) and his followers migrate to Medina, where Umm Habiba joins them.

 Years pass, and Muawiya is now fifteen years old.
 For the first time ever, he and his older brother Yazid ibn Abi Sufyan embark on a journey to the Levant with their father Abu Sufyan.
 There, the Byzantine Emperor Heraclius summons Abu Sufyan to his palace, to question him about Muhammad (S).
 Abu Sufyan narrates the Prophet's virtues, while Muawiya and Yazid listen.
-Muawiya's mind is bursting with confusion and when they leave the palace, he angrily tells Yazid that if Muhammad (S) was as Abu Sufyan said of him, then why was the Quraysh chieftain angered when his daughter Umm Habiba married the Prophet.
+Muawiya's mind is bursting with confusion and when they leave the palace, he angrily questions his brother, saying that if Muhammad (S) was truly as virtuous as described Abi Sufyan, why did the latter object to the marriage of Muhammad and Umm Habiba?

-While returning to Mecca, their caravan is halted by a scout, who tells them that the Prophet and his Companions are coming to loot them.
-Abu Sufyan sends a messenger to Mecca, where Amr ibn Hisham (commonly known as Abu Jahl because Muhammad (S) called him that) gathers an army of one thousand to help the former.
+While returning to Mecca, their caravan is halted by a scout, who tells them that the Prophet and his Companions are coming to loot their carvan.
+Abu Sufyan sends a messenger to Mecca, where Amr ibn Hisham (commonly known as Abu Jahl (lit. father of ignorance) due to his vicious opposition to the Prophet) gathers an army of one thousand to help the former.
 Abu Sufyan and his caravan escape by way of sea and arrive safely at Mecca, where they send yet another messenger to Abu Jahl, informing him of their escape and telling him to return.
 Abu Jahl, who is the most vicious of Muhammad (S)'s enemies, wants to kill the latter and end this threat once and for all, declines.
 After a bloody battle at Badr, Abu Jahl and seventy men are killed, among them Muawiya's brother Hanzala, maternal grandfather Utba ibn Rabi'a and uncle Walid.
 This is another trauma for Muawiya.